(The writer is a debt collector – not a solicitor)

 WITHOUT PREJUDICE are two of the most misused and misunderstood words in debt recovery world.

-Many actually believe if you place these words on all correspondence – it can’t be used against you in court.
+Many actually believe that placing these words on all correspondence, it can’t be used against you in court.

-It can, and more than likely, it will be used against you in court.
+It can, and more than likely, will be used against you in court.

-Let’s say your debtor ignored your 50% ffer to settle in 7 days.
-The whole nasty mess ends up in court.
+Let’s say your debtor ignored your 50% offer to settle within 7 days.
+Should the matter

-It’s then up to you to hold up your correspondence showing your “Without Prejudice” offer to the debtor
+It’s then up to you to hold up your correspondence in evidence of the “Without Prejudice” offer.

 First International Debt Collection